-Generations can help create families for couples whose infertility does not allow them to create their own genetic families, specifically couples considering egg or sperm donation, or couples who want to build their family through adoption and be able to experience pregnancy and control the pre-natal environment of their child.
+Generations Adoptions, a division of Nightlight Christian Adoptions can help create families for couples whose infertility does not allow them to create their own genetic families, specifically couples considering egg or sperm donation, or couples who want to build their family through adoption and be able to experience pregnancy and control the pre-natal environment of their child.

 The genetic family wants to select who will adopt their embryos and know the outcome of the adoption and transfer.
 They are reassured that embryo adoption provides the same safeguards that the traditional adoption process offers.
 The genetic family knows the adoptive family has been screened for a criminal history and child abuse record, and received education about how to parent an adopted child.
 They have the peace of mind of having handpicked a family for these children.
 They also have the opportunity to have contact with the adopting family to whatever extent both families are comfortable.